thkukuk/containers-mailserver/dovecot/README.md

 ### Data persistence

-There are some directories to store persistence data.

-- `/var/spool/vmail` for the stored emails
+There are some directories to store persistence data like `/var/spool/vmail` for the emails and `/etc/certs` for the certificates.
-- `/etc/certs` to store the certificates for TLS connections
-- `/etc/dovecot` optional for user supplied configuration files

-If the UID and GID of the vmail user, which owns the `/var/spool/vmail` hierachy, needs to match in the container and in the host, the `VMAIL_UID` and `VMAIL_GID` environment variables needs to be set explicitly.
+If the UID and GID of the vmail user, which owns the `/var/spool/vmail` hierachy, needs to match in the container and in the host, the `VMAIL_UID` environment variable needs to be set explicitly.
+This variable needs to match the `postfix` container `VMAIL_UID` variable.

 ## TLS
 ### Auto-generated certificate